dtipson/thenUse/README.md

 ```
 var dim = use('css',{opacity:0.3});

-//"dim" represents the method/arguments, now exposes has the following methods:
+//"dim" represents the method/arguments and exposes has the following methods:
 ```

-**.on(context)/.the(context)** -> specify a context (say, a jQuery collection) and return a function that will use the stored methods on it
+**.on(context)/.the(context)** -> specify a context (say, a jQuery collection) and return a _function_ that, when run, will use the stored methods on it

 ```
 var dimTheBody = use('css',{opacity:0.3}).on($('body'));
 var dimTheBody = dim.the($('body'));// alternate syntax, same result
 ```

 **.thenUse(method /* args...*/)** -> chain on another method (same arguments as use, returns the same result, but now has multiple method/arg pairs in the stack)